tetsuo13/TeamsStatusPub/README.md

 Teams Status Pub runs on the system tray to publish your Teams status via a web server that listens for incoming requests.
 When a request comes in, it will look at the Teams log file to determine your status as either "available" or "busy" and serve a JSON payload with the result.
 You're considered busy in Teams when on a call, regardless of video or mic status.

-## Motiviation and Alternatives
+## Motivation and Alternatives

-There are other projects available for integrating Teams with Home Assistant however their usage is largly dependent on how Teams and/or your computer is configured within the organization.
+There are other projects available for integrating Teams with Home Assistant however their usage is largely dependent on how Teams and/or your computer is configured within the organization.

 ### Microsoft Graph